Backbeats (Erin Brockovich) Erin Brockovich (2000)

 Want path (beats 1-33): Erin fights for credibility through confrontation.
 She overshares in a job interview (1), curses out a defense attorney (4), forces her way into a law office (7), charms and manipulates her way into the water board (12), yells at Ed until he rehires her (15), demolishes PG&E's lowball offer (17, 28), recruits plaintiffs through door-to-door tenacity (18), and recites Annabelle Daniels from memory to silence Theresa (33).
 Every victory on this path comes from being louder, tougher, and more relentless than the institution in front of her.
 The tool works — until the case outgrows one person's ability to shout it into existence.
 Potter's firm arrives with resources but no relationships; the plaintiffs fracture; Erin is excluded from strategy meetings at her own firm.
 Confrontation alone can't hold 634 people together.

-Need path (beats 30-40): Erin deploys personal connection as the weapon no credentialed professional can duplicate.
-The shift is not a personality transplant — she is still combative, still profane, still herself.
-But the energy is redirected.
-She persuades Pamela Duncan through moral solidarity rather than volume (30).
-She saves the town hall meeting by invoking shared stakes (36).
+Need path (beats 30-40): Erin deploys personal connection as the weapon no credentialed professional can duplicate, and — equally important — learns to let the firm do what only it can do.
+The shift is not a personality transplant; she is still combative, still profane, still herself.
+But the energy is redirected, and the gadfly impulse is held in check at moments when holding back is the higher act.
+She persuades Pamela Duncan one-on-one (30).
+At the town hall on binding arbitration (36) she watches the room revolt and holds her instinct to take over — her trust in Ed pays off, Ed delivers the Love Canal argument that turns the room, and she does the door-to-door work that closes the gap.
 She collects 634 signatures door-to-door because she knows every plaintiff's name and medical history (39).
 And Charles Embry hands her the smoking-gun memo not because she has legal authority but because she was the person at the barbecue and the town meeting who made him feel he could talk (38).
-The $333 million verdict validates the post-midpoint approach: personal trust delivered what subpoenas, depositions, and professional credentials could not.
+The $333 million verdict validates the post-midpoint approach: personal trust and Erin's restraint together delivered what subpoenas, depositions, and professional credentials could not.

 The personal cost is distributed, not concentrated.
 Most two-paths structures locate the sacrifice in a single midpoint beat.
 This film distributes it across a dozen: the babysitter leaves (5), Matthew resents her absence (18), Beth's first word happens without her (23), George delivers an ultimatum (29), Katie asks about the sick girl (37).
 No single loss is the breaking point.
 The cumulative weight is.